Quick & Easy Espresso Brownie Recipe for Ultimate Coffee Brownies

 1. Preheat oven up to 190C.
 Place paper cups in a muffin tin or line a square baking pan with greaseproof paper.
 The pan should be 20 x 20 cm roughly for the amount of batter we’re making.

-2. Pour the water in to the pot for about 3 cm, boil.
-When the water comes to the fisheye stage, turn down the heat to keep it lightly simmering, put the bowl of chopped chocolate on top so the bowl is not in contact with water.
+2. Pour water in to a pan for your double boiler (ban marie) and bring to a simmer.
+When the water comes to the fisheye stage, put the bowl of chopped chocolate on top so the bowl is not in contact with water.
 Melt the chocolate slowly and then add the room temperature butter and mix and melt them together.
+Cold butter just takes longer to melt so be careful as you melt them together.

-6. Put in the oven bake for 15 minutes, if you want it to be a little soft in the middle.
-Bake about 20-25 minutes, if you want a cakey brownie.
+6. Put in the oven bake for 15 minutes if you want it to be a little soft in the middle.
+Bake about 20-25 minutes, if you want a cakey brownie but be careful as these are dark so can burn without you seeing it.